flame/blis/docs/KernelsHowTo.md

 An example implementation of the `gemm` microkernel may be found in the `template` configuration directory in:
   * [config/template/kernels/3/bli\_gemm_opt\_mxn.c](https://github.com/flame/blis/tree/master/config/template/kernels/3/bli_gemm_opt_mxn.c)

-Note that this implementation is coded in C99 and lacks several kinds of optimization that are typical of real-world optimized microkernels, such as vector instructions (or intrinsics) and loop unrolling in the _m_ or _n_ dimensions.
+Note that this implementation is coded in C99 and lacks several kinds of optimization that are typical of real-world optimized microkernels, such as vector instructions (or intrinsics) and loop unrolling in _MR_ or _NR_.
 It is meant to serve only as a starting point for a microkernel developer.